sanjay434343/Minty/README.md

 ### 🔴 Risk Detection System
 A background engine that continuously monitors your financial health:

-- ⚠️ **Overspending Alert** — fires when expenses cross 70% of your monthly budget
+- ⚠️ **Overspending Alert** — fires when expenses approach your monthly budget limit
-- 💸 **Low Savings Warning** — triggers if net balance falls below 20% of income
+- 💸 **Low Savings Warning** — triggers if your savings rate drops too low
-- 🏦 **Debt Signal Detection** — scans for EMI, loan repayment, and overdue keywords
+- 🏦 **Debt Signal Detection** — identifies recurring debt-related transactions
-- 📉 Budget context calculated from your declared salary vs actual outflows
+- 📉 Intelligent budget analysis based on your income vs spending patterns

 ### 📳 Shake-to-Add
 The fastest expense entry in any finance app.
 Period.

 - Just **shake your phone** on the home screen
 - The expense adder flies up with a spring animation
-- Tunable sensitivity (default: 12.0 m/s²) — adjust it in Settings
+- Tunable sensitivity — adjust it in Settings to match your preference
 - Haptic feedback confirms detection instantly

 ### 🍱 Bento UI (Japanese-Inspired Design)